 Never leave a child without direct supervision; video cameras cannot replace direct supervision.

 In addition to these dangers, there are many additional child safety prevention recommendations that need to be addressed.
-This article by Baptist Health contains more information on toy-related reported accidents and injuries across the country.
-Furthermore, the safety of children in cars cannot be overlooked.
+The safety of children in cars cannot be overlooked.

 Promoting the well-being of children is my passion, even more than my profession.
 This summer, I will be sharing with you more information about shaken baby syndrome (SBS), and sudden infant death syndrome (SIDS).
 I’ll also discuss universal issues that we all must be aware of which can lead to permanent damage, including older siblings, grandparents, and adults in charge of childcare.